Flsun3d/FlsunSlicer/doc/How to build - Windows.md

 ```
 Expect this to take some time.
 Note that both _Debug_ and _Release_ variants are built.
 You can force only the _Release_ build by passing `-DDEP_DEBUG=OFF` to the first CMake call.

-### Generate Visual Studio project file for PrusaSlicer, referencing the precompiled dependencies.
+### Generate Visual Studio project file for FlsunSlicer, referencing the precompiled dependencies.
 Open the MSVC x64 Native Tools Command Prompt and run the following:
 ```
-cd c:\src\PrusaSlicer\
+cd c:\src\FlsunSlicer\
 mkdir build
 cd build
-cmake .. -DCMAKE_PREFIX_PATH="c:\src\PrusaSlicer\deps\build\destdir\usr\local"
+cmake .. -DCMAKE_PREFIX_PATH="c:\src\FlsunSlicer\deps\build\destdir\usr\local"
 ```

 Note that `CMAKE_PREFIX_PATH` must be absolute path.
 A relative path will not work.

-### Compile PrusaSlicer.
+### Compile FlsunSlicer.

-Double-click c:\src\PrusaSlicer\build\PrusaSlicer.sln to open in Visual Studio and select `PrusaSlicer_app_gui` as your startup project (right-click->Set as Startup Project).
+Double-click c:\src\FlsunSlicer\build\FlsunSlicer.sln to open in Visual Studio and select `FlsunSlicer_app_gui` as your startup project (right-click->Set as Startup Project).

 Run Build->Rebuild Solution once to populate all required dependency modules.
 This is NOT done automatically when you Build/Run.
 If you run both Debug and Release variants, you will need to do this once for each.

 Debug->Start Debugging or press F5

-PrusaSlicer should start.
+FlsunSlicer should start.
 You're up and running!

 ## 2.B Run the automatic build script

 _This is an alternative to the manual build described above.
-It relies on `build_win.bat` script which is part of the repository and which will find the MSVC installation, set up the build environment and build the dependencies and PrusaSlicer itself.
-The script was provided by @jschuh and PrusaSlicer team does not maintain it._
+It relies on `build_win.bat` script which is part of the repository and which will find the MSVC installation, set up the build environment and build the dependencies and FlsunSlicer itself.
+The script was provided by @jschuh and FlsunSlicer team does not maintain it._

 Just run the following command to get everything going with the default configs:

 ```
-c:\src>cd c:\src\PrusaSlicer
+c:\src>cd c:\src\FlsunSlicer
-c:\src\PrusaSlicer>build_win.bat -d=..\PrusaSlicer-deps -r=console
+c:\src\FlsunSlicer>build_win.bat -d=..\FlsunSlicer-deps -r=console
 ```

 The build script will run for a while and automatically perform the following steps:
-1. Configure and build [deps](#compile-the-dependencies) as RelWithDebInfo with `c:\src\PrusaSlicer-deps` as the destination directory
+1. Configure and build [deps](#compile-the-dependencies) as RelWithDebInfo with `c:\src\FlsunSlicer-deps` as the destination directory
-2. Configure and build all [application targets](#compile-prusaslicer) as RelWithDebInfo
+2. Configure and build all [application targets](#compile-FlsunSlicer) as RelWithDebInfo
 3. Launch the resulting `prusa-slicer-console.exe` binary

 You can change the above command line options to do things like:
-* Change the destination for the dependencies by pointing `-d` to a different directory such as: `build_win.bat -d=s:\PrusaSlicerDeps`
+* Change the destination for the dependencies by pointing `-d` to a different directory such as: `build_win.bat -d=s:\FlsunSlicerDeps`
 * Open the solution in Visual Studio after the build completes by changing the `-r` switch to `-r=ide`
 * Generate a release build without debug info by adding `-c=Release` or a full debug build with `-c=Debug`
 * Perform an incremental application build (the default) with: `build_win.bat -s=app-dirty`